historical-time/caa-chrono-sig/neonet/README.md

     <em>Panel "All sites".
 Selection of the "Roc du Dourgne" site</em>
 </p>

-And copied into the bar "select a site name", in the tab panel "Site Startigraphy"
+And copied into the bar "select a site name", in the tab panel "Site Stratigraphy"

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/zoometh/neonet/main/doc/img/app-strati-site-dourgne.png"
 " width="800">
   <br>
-    <em>Panel "Site Startigraphy" editable dataframe.
+    <em>Panel "Site Stratigraphy" editable dataframe.
 "Roc du Dourgne" site, ordered on the "Period" column</em>
 </p>

 The startigraphical relationships, using "LabCode", can be added into the "After" column, and thereafter exported in CSV